 California Freeway Widening Has Become Fool’s Gold

-Residents and visitors took 361 million annual intra-state trips via all modes of travel in 2010.
-California intra-state travel is forecast to increase from 361 million annual trips in 2010 to 545 million trips annually by 2040.
-Since most trips are by automobile, some people assume freeway widening is the answer.
+The beaches are great and California keeps adding tourists attractions.
+California intra-state travel is forecast to increase from 361 million annual trips in 2010 to 545 million annual trips by 2040.
+Since most trips are by automobile, many people assume freeway widening is the answer to traffic congestion.
 Let’s examine that assumption.

-California freeways average 1.223 Driver Occupancy Per Vehicle, which means they are mostly Single-Occupancy Vehicles.
-Freeways have maximum lane efficiency at 2 lanes each direction — 4 Standard lanes.
-Widening to 6 Standard lanes in metro areas increases freeway capacity enough to counter-balance some loss of lane efficiency.
-Then highway engineers increased rider capacity by adding 2 High-Occupancy Vehicle (HOV) lanes to 6 Standard lanes.
-That approach counter-balanced the reduction of lane efficiency.
-As a result, 2 HOV + 6 Standard lanes can be thought of as “Maximum Capacity-Lane Efficiency” for freeways.
+California freeways average 1.223 Person Occupancy Per Vehicle, which means they are mostly driven by Single-Occupancy Vehicles.
+Freeways have maximum Lane-Capacity Efficiency at 2 lanes each direction, meaning 4 Standard lanes.
+Widening to 6 Standard lanes increases freeway capacity enough to justify a slight loss of Lane-Capacity Efficiency.

-Due to economic and population growth, freeway widening in Los Angeles Metro Area and San Francisco Bay Area reached Maximum Capacity-Lane Efficiency by 1985-90.
-Ditto for San Diego by 2000 and Sacramento by 2010.
-Beyond those dates, each freeway widening to 2 HOV + 8, 10, 12 and 14 Standard lanes significantly reduces Capacity-Efficiency Per Lane.
+Freeway widening in Los Angeles Metro Area and San Francisco Bay Area reached Best Lane-Capacity Efficiency over 1985-90.
+Ditto for San Diego Metro Area by 2000.
+Beyond those dates, each freeway widening to 2 HOV + 8, then 10, then 12 and then 14 Standard lanes reduces Lane-Capacity Efficiency more than it helps traffic flow.

-The mathematics of Queuing Theory explains why Greater Los Angeles and San Francisco Bay Area taxpayers get diminishing return on investment for each freeway widening.

-Translating that Queuing Theory application to shorthand, for each added freeway lane beyond 2 HOV + 6 Standard lanes, drivers spend more time adjusting speeds and lane-changing lateral motion that reduces forward motion per hour.
-The more lanes added, the more speed adjusting, lateral motion, congestion and accidents increase.
-Furthermore, when added lanes temporarily decongest a freeway, they induce more Single-Occupancy Vehicles.
-In 2-3 years, highway congestion reproduces.
+The mathematics of Queuing Theory explains why those metro area taxpayers are getting a diminishing return on investment for excessive freeway widening.
+In laymen terms, for each freeway lane beyond 2 HOV + 6 Standard lanes, drivers spend more time adjusting speeds and lane-changing lateral motion that slows forward motion.
+The more speed adjusting and lateral motion, the more traffic congestion and accidents increase.
+When added lanes temporarily decongest a freeway, they induce more Single-Occupancy Vehicles.
+The same congestion reproduces 2-3 years after widening.

-That statement is backed up by INRIX research firm, cited in US News & World Report.
 In 2018, INRIX proclaimed Los Angeles and San Francisco 2 of the 5 most highway-congested cities in the world.
-That is true despite Los Angeles Metro Area and San Francisco Bay Area having most of the widest freeways in 2010 America and more widenings to come by 2023.
+That is true despite Los Angeles Metro Area and San Francisco Bay Area having most of the ultra-wide freeways in America and the world.

-One proxy to gauge the drop in Capacity-Lane Efficiency is to examine Average Freeway Speed during Rush Hour.
-A University of Southern California transportation study measured the drop in Capacity-Lane Efficiency on speed since the 1980s.
-Pre-pandemic, Los Angeles Metro Area freeways dropped to 21-25 mph Average Speed during Rush Hour.
-Average speeds in San Francisco Bay Area and San Diego Metro Area freeways were equally bad.
+The drop in freeway Lane-Capacity Efficiency is proven by average speed during Rush Hour.
+A University of Southern California transportation study measured the drop in Lane-Capacity Efficiency on average speed since the 1980s.
+Pre-pandemic, Los Angeles Metro Area freeways dropped to 21-24 mph average speed during Rush Hour.
+Average speeds during Rush Hour in San Francisco Bay Area and San Diego Metro Area freeways were equally bad.

 Sunny days, fertile soil and canal water make California Central Valley one of the world’s great agricultural regions.
-Economic bounty from freight rail and freight trucking transporting agriculture, and three major universities helped Central Valley towns sprout into metro areas ranging from 100,000 to 1 million population.
-The U.S. Census Bureau forecasts Central Valley metro areas (Stockton, Manteca, Modesto, Turlock, Merced, Madera, Fresno, Hanford-Visalia-Porterville, Bakersfield, Palmdale) to add 10 million people between 2010-2040.
-Without California HSR, SR-99 freeway would likely experience Rush Hour congestion by 2030.
-Ditto for I-5 and SR 152 freeways by 2035-40.
+Economic bounty from freight rail and freight trucking transporting agriculture, and three major universities helped Central Valley towns sprout into metro areas ranging from 200,000 to 1,000,000+ population.
+The U.S. Census Bureau forecasts Central Valley metro areas (Stockton, Manteca, Modesto, Merced, Madera, Fresno, Hanford-Visalia-Porterville, Bakersfield, Palmdale) adding 10 million people between 2010-2040.
+Without California HSR, Rush Hour congestion on SR-99 Freeway and I-5 Freeway would likely get as bad as LA freeways by 2040.

 California Transportation Greenhouse Gases Contribute to Climate Change

-California acquired the nickname “Golden State” due to sunny days tanning brush on its majestic mountains.
+California acquired the nickname “Golden State” due to sunny days tanning brush on its majestic hills and mountains.
 Since 2000, California has seen rising temperatures produce more frequent drought conditions.
-They in turn, create an abundance of dry brush fuel for wildfires.
+They in turn, create an abundance of dry brush that’s fuel for wildfires.
 In case you haven’t guessed, wildfires are bad for Global Warming.

 Smog has bedeviled Los Angeles since automobiles rose to prominence in 1943, then spread to other California cities as they grew.
-And yet, diesel fuel burn from trucks, trains, ships and agricultural equipment are the main causes of Smog today.
-Particulate emissions from burning diesel fuel contains elemental black carbon, which is many times more toxic than organic black carbon from wood smoke.
-Particulates are the main cause of Asthma.
+Diesel fuel burn from freight trucks, cargo ships and agricultural equipment are the main causes of Smog particulates.
+Burning diesel fuel emits particulates that contain elemental black carbon, the main cause of Asthma.

-Changes to reduce Smog & Particulate emissions helped to a degree.
+Government regulations to reduce automotive smog helped, but only to a degree.
 Excluding wildfire days, the air in Los Angeles Metro Area is no longer brown.

-Central Valley has additional conditions tormenting air quality.
-Agricultural equipment, diesel freight trucks, diesel freight trains moving agricultural products feed a nation, but produce airborne emissions.
 Clouds from the Pacific Ocean climb over the westside mountain range.
-When those clouds combine with airborne emissions and warm temperature, inversion layers trap smog over the Central Valley between westside and eastside mountain ranges.
+When those clouds combine with smog and warmer temperatures, they trap inversion layers over the Central Valley between westside and eastside mountain ranges.
 As California’s average heat level rises, inversion layers hover longer.

-California Needs Electric, High Speed, High Capacity Transportation
+California Needs More Electric, High Speed, High Capacity Transportation

 Phase 2: 280-mile (Merced-Modesto-Stockton-Sacramento & Los Angeles-Ontario-San Bernardino-Riverside-Escondido-San Diego)

-Though lengthy Central Valley viaduct is the most costly component of California HSR Phase 1, long mountain tunnels are the most challenging because they have so many unknowns.
-Underground rivers, surprise geological conditions, uncharted mines, and buried historic artifacts can undermine cost estimation and scheduling.
+Though Central Valley viaduct is the most costly component of California HSR System Phase 1, long mountain tunnels have the most unknowns.
+Surprise geological conditions, underground rivers, uncharted mines and buried historic artifacts can undermine expert cost estimation and project schedules.

-• Open Merced-Fresno-Bakersfield California HSR rides & transfers to Amtrak San Joaquin Oakland & Sacramento by 2028-29
+• Open Merced-Fresno-Bakersfield California HSR & transfers to Amtrak San Joaquin Oakland & Sacramento by 2029

-• Open San Jose-Merced & San Jose-Bakersfield California HSR rides & transfers to Amtrak Capitol Corridor by 2031
+• Open San Jose-Merced & San Jose-Fresno-Bakersfield California HSR & transfers to Amtrak Capitol Corridor by 2031

 • Open San Francisco-Merced & San Francisco-Bakersfield California HSR rides by 2033

-Bigger progress is brewing.
-Bakersfield-Palmdale segment received Environmental Clearance in August 2021 and Burbank-Los Angeles segment is on course for Environmental Clearance by November or December 2021.
+California HSR’s Bakersfield-Palmdale segment received Environmental Clearance in August 2021.
+Burbank Airport-Los Angeles HSR segment is on course for Environmental Clearance in December 2021.
 That will constitute 291 miles of California HSR route Under Construction or Environmentally Cleared, the latter meaning “Ready To Build.”
 Environmental Clearance is anticipated for remaining California HSR project segments over 2022-23.

 California High Speed Rail Cost & Capacity Advantages

-Building another Central Valley freeway between San Francisco Bay Area and Los Angeles Metro Area is equally bad.
-It would require wide highway tunnels and massive earthmoving through San Gabriel and Pacheco Pass mountain ranges.
-In a report commissioned by the California High Speed Rail Authority, having access to State of California highway and aviation data, the cost of adding equivalent capacity from freeway lanes and airports is estimated to be double that of California HSR.
+Building another north-south freeway between San Francisco Bay Area and Los Angeles Metro Area is equally bad.
+It would require wide highway tunnels or gargantuan earthmoving through San Gabriel and Pacheco Pass mountain ranges.
+In a California HSR Authority report that accessed to State of California highway and aviation data, the cost of adding equivalent capacity from highways and airports is estimated to be double that of California HSR.
 California Department of Transportation, whose budget is mostly highways, concurs that the highway cost and capacity numbers are accurate.

-TGV speed gets the accolades, but its people-moving numbers and safety deserve equal praise.
-Since 1981, the TGV has transported 2 billion riders, yet never had a fatal accident in commercial operation.
-As a result, the French experience less social and economic cost due to people killed or injured by auto accidents.
+TGV speed deserves accolades, but it’s high ridership with safety deserves equal praise.
+Since 1981, the TGV has transported 2 billion riders WITHOUT a single fatality in commercial operation.
+As a result, the French experience less social loss and economic cost due to people killed or injured by auto accidents.
 Excluding the elevator, no other high-capacity transportation mode can make such a claim.

-French HSR infrastructure does it with 2 dedicated high-speed tracks, complete over/underpasses & street closures, 2 high-speed-only tracks, a proven application for train spacing, next-generation brakes, and drivers expertly trained on realistic simulators.
-California HSR is being built to the same safety standards as the TGV system.
+French HSR infrastructure does it with 2 dedicated high-speed tracks, complete over/underpasses & street closures, automated precision of train spacing, superb brakes, nightly maintenance and engineers trained on realistic simulators.
+California HSR System is being built to similar operational standards as French HSR infrastructure.

 California High Speed Rail Door-to-Door Travel Time Advantage